AssassinUKG/Assassin.github.io/_posts/2020-12-09-bufferoverflow-vulnserver.md

 ```console
 python fuzz.py
 ```
 Try to use CTRL+C to stop the script exactly when you see an Access Violation pop-up in Immunity.
 Doing so will ensure you can more accurately estimate the bytes it took to crash it.
 Write down the number of bytes it took to crash the program.
+(My test showed: 2118 byte length)

 ## Finding the Offset